 Here, you’ll find a 1.9m-high pale-green jade Buddha, which is said to be the temple’s centerpiece.
 At the Reclining Buddha Hall, there’s a small reclining white jade Buddha from Burma displayed in a glass cabinet.
 It is usually crowded, especially during the Chinese New Year.

 Enjoy exhibits at Shanghai Museum

-This modern museum, designed by local architect Xing Tonghe is a 4-storey building divided into three exhibitions.
-It is housing a high-quality collection of ancient collections from hundreds of Chinese bronze pieces, ceramics, seals, sculptures, and paintings dating back in the 13th century.
+This modern museum, designed by local architect Xing Tonghe is a 4-story building divided into three exhibitions.
+It houses a high-quality collection of ancient collections from hundreds of Chinese bronze pieces, ceramics, seals, sculptures, and paintings dating back to the 13th century.

 Visit Yuyuan Garden